Wales will play Six Nations match against England

 |Coverage: Live on BBC One, S4C, BBC Radio Wales, BBC Radio Cymru and Radio 5 Sports Extra, the BBC Sport website & app; live text commentary on BBC Sport website & app.
 Highlights and analysis, Scrum V Six Nations, BBC Two Wales, Sunday, 26 February and later on demand.

-Wales' Six Nations match against England in Cardiff will go ahead after the Welsh players decided to play.
+Wales' Six Nations match against England will go ahead after the Welsh players decided against strike action.

-Saturday's game was in doubt with players threatening not to turn up because of a dispute with Welsh rugby bosses over contracts.
+Saturday's game in Cardiff was in doubt with players threatening not to turn up because of a dispute with Welsh rugby bosses over contracts.

-Wales head coach Warren Gatland had said he was confident the matter would be resolved on Tuesday despite delaying naming his side and cancelling training.
+On Tuesday, Wales head coach Warren Gatland had said he was confident the matter would be resolved despite delaying naming his side and cancelling training.

 Gatland now names his side on Thursday.